abhishek-kumar-code/Redfish_Public/SchemaSupplement.md

 ## Common Properties

+This section documents properties that are either common throughout the Redfish Schema, or are defined in the Resource.1.x.x or odata.4.x.x schema files.

 ### @odata.context

 (This section needs to be written in a normative style, an email from MikeP is copied here as a starting point)